CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 **Remote maintenance**

 Remote maintenance should always be done using secure protocols such as TLS-secured connections, SSH or SNMPv3.
 Clear text protocols should be avoided.
-If possible, the establishment of a dedicated administration network or access restrictions (ACLs) should protect against unauthorized access.The security of the maintenance computer is indispensable for the safe operation of the system.
+If possible, the establishment of a dedicated administration network or access restrictions (ACLs) should protect against unauthorized access.
+The security of the maintenance computer is indispensable for the safe operation of the system.
 These must therefore be adequately protected against compromise or abuse.
 The basis for this should be the relevant building blocks of the IT-Grundschutz for the maintenance computers.
 Particular attention should be paid in this context to the aspects of access, network-based access, use of the system and external interfaces such as Internet, e-mail or the use of removable media.
 The operation of an up-to-date virus scanner may be necessary or avoidable depending on the threat situation.

 ** Support Hits **